Table of Contents

 dotnet tool uninstall dotnet-mgcb-editor -g

-• Add a file within the folder named dotnet-tools.json with the following content:
+• Add a new file called dotnet-tools.json and replace its contents with the following:

 {